sean-bailey/Ringcognition/README.md

 - Role for the `rekognize-alert` Lambda:
-  Create a new role called `rekognize-alert` role.
+  Create a new role called `rekognize-alert-role`.
 Give it Access to the cloudwatch logs for the given function (can be updated retroactively), and then add the following policy:

   ```
   {